vaanibhatnagar/Portfolio/replit.md

 ## Overview

 This is a modern, full-stack portfolio website showcasing the career transition from mechanical engineering to UX design.
 The application features a clean, professional design with interactive components, a contact form system, and responsive layout optimized for both desktop and mobile viewing.
+The site includes comprehensive accessibility features with WCAG 2.1 AA compliance, full dark mode support, and enhanced user experience for all abilities.

 ## User Preferences